 The major problem and concern for Long Island is that it is surrounded by salt water.
 When too much freshwater is withdrawn, it gets replaced by salt water naturally.
 Remember in nature nothing exists in a vacuum, so when fresh water is removed (lower pressure) it will be replaced by surrounding salt water (higher pressure).
-The saltwater interface (slide 25) moves back and forth with the amount of water pumped out of the ground and the amount of rainfall received or treated water put back into the ground (water replacement is called "recharge").
+The saltwater interface (Slide 26) moves back and forth with the amount of water pumped out of the ground and the amount of rainfall received or treated water put back into the ground (water replacement is called "recharge").
 View the 1.5min.
 California example of dealing with the saltwater interface.

-- Slide 26 shows how groundwater is lowered when pumping is at a faster rate than recharge and also shows cones of depression forming around well bottoms.
-When the water table sinks below the well bottom the well is "dry."
-Once pumping is slowed or stopped, the cone will fill up with water and the water table rises.
-Dry well become wet wells again. - Slide 27 shows four examples of how groundwater can be contaminated by waste water.
+- Slide 27: Lowering the Water Table.
+Groundwater is lowered when pumping is at a faster rate than recharge.
+Cones of depression form around well bottoms.
+When the water table sinks below the well bottom, the well is "dry."
+Once pumping is slowed or stopped, the cone will fill up with water and the water table will rise.
+Dry wells become wet wells again. - Slide 28: Groundwater Contamination.
+Here are four examples of how groundwater can be contaminated by waste water.
 Follow the arrows in each diagram.
-When buying property in rural areas always be aware of what is uphill of you!
-You don't want be drink your neighbor's waste water or water passing through a landfill site or cemetery.
+When buying property in rural areas, always be aware of what is uphill of you!
+You don't want be drink your neighbor's waste water or water passing through a landfill site or cemetery. - Slide 29: Next Exam II

-©AFG 032020
+©AFG 032021